AveryBurke/AveryBurke.github.io/README.md

 # AveryBurke.github.io

 This is my webpage.
-Gaze upon it all you mighty and despair.
+Look on my it, ye mighty, and despair.